 We’re talking platinum vs. white gold.
 Platinum is hypoallergenic.
 White gold is more affordable.
 Platinum is lower maintenance.
 White gold is more affordable.
 Sense a pattern?

 Much like your choice of a partner, your choice of metal for your engagement ring can have a long term impact on your happiness (not to mention the longevity of your engagement ring).
 There’s karat (not carat) weight to take into consideration, durability, maintenance, color, shine and of course, let’s not forget the cost.
 But, first things first — let’s talk about white gold.
+What is it?

-Yep!
-White gold is real gold.
-In fact, it’s exactly what it sounds like — gold, with some other metals mixed in.
+Well, it’s exactly what it sounds like — gold, with some other metals mixed in.
 Those other metals turn the gold from the yellow color we think of when we think of gold, to a warm yellow-ish beige.

 White gold is usually alloyed with other white metals that make it harder.
 Some of those metals, like palladium, are innocuous, others, like nickel, less so.